Chonlasit123271/FEM_G1_2023/Readme file_group one.txt

 # Project: Tetrahedron Finite Element Analysis (FEA) Solver

 ## Description
 This MATLAB script performs a Finite Element Analysis (FEA) on a tetrahedral structure subjected to external static loads and support conditions.
 It calculates nodal displacements to get the displacement that is equal to 4% of height of the structure.
-Besides, this file is customized for simple and regular 3D structure with isotropic material and also capable to capture non-linearity elasticity behavior.
+Besides, this file is customized for simple and regular 3D structure with isotropic material.
 External meshing software is needed to perform structure meshing.

 ## Usage
 1. Open MATLAB.